hasura/graphql-engine/docs/graphql/manual/auth/authorization/basics.rst

                 id:
                   _eq: X-Hasura-User-Id

-    Then apply the metadata by running:
+    Apply the metadata by running:

     .. code-block:: bash